alexhajdu/FixThis_Project-management-plugin-for-UE4/README.md

 If you have any issues or questions please log them in the [issues](https://github.com/alexhajdu/fix_this/issues) tab.
 You can contact me directly at alexhajdu[at]gmail.com

 ## Credits
-Focus and Complete icons made by made by [Dave Gandy](https://www.flaticon.com/authors/dave-gandy) from www.flaticon.com
+Focus and Complete icons made by [Dave Gandy](https://www.flaticon.com/authors/dave-gandy) from www.flaticon.com